pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 To implement it, we need the following main steps:

-- Discussion the topics must be covered in reading materials, and contents of programming assignments.
+- Discuss the topics to be covered in reading materials and programming assignments design.
 - Build the architecture of the new TiDB for education.Experienced engineers from TiDB or TiKV are significant help.
 - Call for community participants to join us, build the course together.
-- Divide the course contents into multiple topics, each one will be handled by course development participants.
+- Divide the course topics, and assign them to course developers.

 ## Open issues (if applicable)